A visit to The Little Museum Of Dublin is arguably one of the best things to do in Dublin.

 Make sure you give yourself plenty of time to look around.
 It’s all set out in decades, so if you’re looking for something in particular, it’s easy to find.

 The Big Little Treasure Hunt takes place around St Stephen’s Green.
 Participants are given a map and find answers to clues as they make their way around.

 The treasure map is eye-catching; the tasks are interesting and fun, and not too simple.
 A leisurely pace will take an hour or so, and you’ll learn lots about Dublin City and its people as well.

 The prize for completing the treasure hunt is free admission into The Little Museum of Dublin and The Museum of Literature (MoLI), which usually are €10 for admission.

 3. The Green Mile Walking Tour

-You can take the Green Mile Walking Tour on Saturdays and Sundays (2 pm) with local historian and author Donal Fallon.
+You can take the Green Mile Walking Tour every day at 14:30 with local historian and author Donal Fallon.
 Donal’s passion and knowledge about Dublin’s history as he walks and talks can be the highlight of your trip.

 He knows anything there is to know about Ireland’s great scholars and writers and will throw in a bit extra about the country at large as well.

 The tour starts across the road from the Little Museum of Dublin, and the Tour cost (€15 for adults and €13 for students) includes admission to the Museum.